How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Step 6: Keep Joints Staggered and Aligned for a Perfect Herringbone Floor

 To get a good-looking and long-lasting floor, I make sure every joint is staggered.
 The planks must stay straight and tight.
-Let me show you my method for getting a perfect finish on this critical step.

 Maintain Herringbone Pattern Alignment